-According to the National Cancer Institute, prostate cancer is the second most common type of cancer among men in the United States.
-In fact, one in six men are diagnosed with prostate cancer in their lifetime.
-Men with certain risk factors are more likely than others to develop the disease.
+According to the National Cancer Institute, prostate cancer is the second-most common type of cancer among men in the United States.

-- Prostate cancer strikes 1 in 6 men in their lifetime
+- Prostate cancer strikes 1 in 7 males in their lifetimes

-- Nearly 220,000 patients in the United States will be diagnosed with prostate cancer in the next year
+- Nearly 233,000 patients in the United States will be diagnosed with prostate cancer in the next yea

 - With early diagnosis and treatment, survival rates are over 90%

-- Early recovery of continence and potency is possible and, with the latest medical advancements, probable
+- Early recovery of continence (bladder control) and erectile potency is possible and with the latest medical advancements probable.

-- Age: Age is the main risk factor for prostate cancer, and the disease is rare in men younger than 45; however, with advanced screening, men as young as 30 have been diagnosed and treated for prostate cancer at our facility.
+- Age: This is the main risk factor for prostate cancer.
+It is rare in men younger than 45 years old.
+However, with advanced screening, we have diagnosed and treated men as young as 30.
 The chance of getting prostate cancer goes up sharply as a man gets older.
-In the United States, most men with prostate cancer are older than 65.
+In the United States, most men with prostate cancer are over 65 years old.

-- Family History: A man’s risk is higher if his father or brother had prostate cancer.
+- Family History: Risk is higher if his father or brother had prostate cancer.

-- Race: Prostate cancer is more common in African American men than in white men, including Hispanic white men.
+- Race: Prostate cancer is more common in African American men than in Caucasian and Hispanic men.
 It is less common in Asian and Native American men.

-- Certain prostate changes: Men with cells called high-grade prostatic intraepithelial neoplasia (PIN) may be at increased risk for prostate cancer.
-These prostate cells look abnormal under a microscope.
+- Certain Prostate Changes: Men with high-grade prostatic intraepithelial neoplasia (PIN) prostate cells may be at increased risk.
+These cells look abnormal under a microscope.

-- Diet: Some studies suggest that men who eat a diet high in animal fat or meat may be at increased risk for prostate cancer.
+- Diet: Some studies suggest that men who eat a diet high in animal fat or meat may be at increased risk.
 Men who eat a diet rich in fruits and vegetables may have a lower risk.